 A grief recovery process doesn’t have a starting and finish line; it is a spectrum process where no two individuals may share the same ways of grieving.
 As such, there should not be any shame or guilt to how you mourn the loss of your loved one.
 By understanding this, you can come to accept the fact that your loss will remain with you forever, but that doesn’t mean that you have to feel the pain of the loss forever.

 Want to get more advice on how to navigate your grief recovery during the holidays?
-You can contact our licensed Houston therapists at the Grief Recovery Center for more info today.
+You can contact our licensed therapists at the Grief Recovery Center in Houston, TX for more info today.